• Skip to primary navigation

 What is caster sugar?

 Caster sugar is a very fine granulated sugar that is commonly used for baked goods and other treats.
 It is not as fine as icing sugar, but it is a little finer than regular granulated sugar.
-Be sure to learn how to make caster sugar by reading this article.
+Be sure to learn how to make your own by reading this article about caster sugar.

 Can I use frozen raspberries in this cake?